-Furthermore a good mapping for every distance range of the surrounding in 360° in real time is needed.
+Furthermore, a good mapping for every distance range of the surrounding in 360° in real time is needed.

 With our unique radar technology, we want to contribute to the solution of these problems.

 We are convinced that sensor fusion is the best way to realize this.
-So weaknesses of one techonologies will be compensated by the strengths of others.
+So weaknesses of one techonology will be compensated by the strengths of others.
 That is why we are focusing on the near-field investigation.

 With our much lower frequency range between 6 and 8.5 GHz and the associated longer wavelength, our sensors are able to work even in rain, snow or with dirty sensors.
 A constantly high measuring rate ensures the detection of fast objects regardless of the distance to the vehicle caused by the specific measurement principle.
-So there is no blind range close to the vehicle.
+Thus, there is no blind range close to the vehicle.
 Our sensors measure the velocity and distance of objects directly without interference between equivalent and different sensors.
 By mounting the sensors at sensible points on the vehicle, we have 360° view without blind spots.

-Our pseudo-noise ultra-wideband radar offers the advantages of common near-field sensors, but also solves the current problems.
+Our pseudo-noise ultra-wideband radar offers the advantages of common near-field sensors but also solves the current problems.